KB-PS/Notebooks/README.md

 The repository collects jupyter notebooks that can be used to analyze Keboola projects

 ## List of notebooks
-* Network analysis of Keboola project
+* get_unused_tables.ipynb - Network analysis of Keboola project